Seneca Creek State Park: Activities and amenities

 Since 1995, the annual Winter Lights Festival has featured a drive-through holiday light show at year's end in the Clopper Lake Day Use Area.
+The park also offers visitors hayrides that showcase the local fauna.
+The highlight of the hayride is when the tour guide shines a flashlight into a particular glade and dozens of pairs of white-tailed deer eyes light up in response.

 Historic sites

 The remains of Seneca Quarry, built in 1837, is off Tschiffely Mill Road just west of where Seneca Creek empties into the Potomac.
 The mill cut the red sandstone for the Smithsonian Castle.
 The restored quarry masters house stands above the quarry site.
 Both are part of the state park.

 The partially restored Black Rock Mill has interpretive exhibits featuring a history of area floods.
 The Seneca Schoolhouse is a restored 19th-century schoolhouse which was built for the children of local quarry laborers.
 Parts of the park were once part of an estate owned by the Clopper family.
 The Woodlands area near the Clopper Lake Day Use Area commemorates the Clopper family with a self-guided trail that offers a look into life in the 19th century.